Research

 Movie Highlights:

 Protein-protein binding pathways and kinetics from explicit-solvent simulations.
-Movie of a binding pathway for barnase (blue) and barstar (orange) from a weighted ensemble simulation.
+A binding pathway for barnase (blue) and barstar (orange) from a weighted ensemble simulation.
 Residues at the binding interfaces of barnase (S38 and R59) and barstar (D35, D39, and W44) are highlighted in cyan and yellow, respectively.
 This simulation can be completed within 10 days using 16 modern GPUs.
 “The Story Unfolds” music by Jingle Punks is royalty-free.

 Shifts in the beta-sheet register of a protein-peptide complex.
 Based on our conventional simulations in explicit solvent, rearrangement of a misregistered β-sheet involving a peptide fragment of the hNIFK signaling protein (yellow) and the complementary β-strand of the FHA domain receptor of the Ki67 cancer marker protein (cyan) occurs via an “aromatic crawling” mechanism in which the anchoring of peptide residue F263 into a transient hydrophobic pocket of the receptor appears to facilitate rearrangement to the native state with the intended beta-sheet register.